-Important: If you receive services outside of the benefit described, an additional cost share may apply.
-What you must pay when you get these services Services that are covered for you HMO (in-network): POS (out-of-network): 10% for each Medicare-30% for each Medicare-Allergy shots and serum covered Part B drug covered Part B drug You are covered for allergy shots and obtained in a provider's obtained in a provider's Medicare-covered Part B serum (antigen) office. office. when medically necessary.
-Deductible does not Deductible does not A specialist copayment/coinsurance may apply. apply. apply, see "Physician/Practitioner services, including doctor's office visits."
-Note: For Medicare-covered allergy testing, see "Outpatient diagnostic tests and therapeutic services and supplies."
-Ambulance services In- and out-of-service area: \$100 for each one-way Medicare-covered ambulance • Covered ambulance services include fixed transport. wing, rotary wing, and ground ambulance services, to the nearest appropriate facility \$100 for each non-Medicare covered ambulance that can provide care if they are furnished stabilization when there is no transport. to a member whose medical condition is such that other means of transportation Out-of-network cost sharing will apply toward your could endanger the person's health or if in-network out-of-pocket maximum. authorized by the plan. • Non-emergency transportation by Deductible does apply. ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Important: If you receive services outside of the ne benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you HMO (in-network): Allergy shots and serum You are covered for allergy shots and Medicare-covered Part B serum (antigen) when medically necessary.
+A specialist copayment/coinsurance may apply, see "Physician/Practitioner services, including doctor's office visits."
+Note: For Medicare-covered allergy testing, see "Outpatient diagnostic tests and therapeutic services and supplies." \$0 for each Medicare-covered Part B drug obtained in a provider's office.
+Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that In- and out-of-service area: \$100 for each one-way Medicare-covered ambulance transport. \$100 for each non-Medicare covered ambulance stabilization when there is no transport.